AlexBrochu/CameraManager/README.md

 # Setup Project
 Before running the project:
-You have to change the value of two properties ONVIFEXPath and VLCPath with your path to these ressources.
+You have to change the value of two properties ONVIFEXPath and VLCPath with your path to these resources.

 ![alt text](https://github.com/AlexBrochu/CameraManager/blob/master/screenshots/setup_project.png)